 The main and the largest group of posts are advertised usually in January/February for an August/September start.
-However, due to staff turnover, typically as a number of STEP pharmacists move to Band 7 posts before they complete 3 years then individual Trusts may advertise for STEP pharmacist positions between April and November.
+However, due to staff turnover, typically as a number of STEP pharmacists move to Band 7 posts before they complete 3 years then individual Trusts may advertise for STEP pharmacist positions at other times of the year; usually, but not exclusively, between April and November.